Downey, CA: Insurance Industry Overview

 The median household income for the people of Downey, CA, is 65,332.
 This is more than the national median annual income of the country.
 It is in fact even better than that of the California.

 With a city of median annual income as that of Downey’s, it is not surprise to find that the insurance company is booming.
-There are all kinds of insurance companies here that provide different services that range from personal life insurance, business liability insurance and auto insurance.
+There are all kinds of insurance companies here that provide different services that range from personal life insurance, business liability insurance, commercial truck insurance and auto insurance.

 As an area where manufacturing and retail trade are the leading industries, there are many people with business-type insurance.
 The main ones are workers compensation insurance and general liability insurance.